NATIONWIDE CALL FOR PROPOSALS

 The Consortium is also requesting proposals for breakout sessions that increase participants’ capacity to foster authentic school-community engagement, establish meaningful relationships with marginalized groups in schools and/or communities, and strengthen partnerships to improve outcomes for all students.

-Each presenting team will be asked to follow a general format for their breakout session that is designed to:
+Presenting teams will be asked to follow a general format for their breakout session that is designed to:

 - Narrow the focus in order to dig deeper into a particular practice or approach.